szuke/xtuple-extensions/docs/TUTORIAL.md

 $$ language plv8;
 ```

-Next, we'll make a table named `ic.icflav`, with four columns,
+Next, we'll define a table named `ic.icflav`, with four columns, by creating a file
-using our own table and column creation functions
+`icflav.sql` and writing into it our own table and column creation functions
 [ [WHY?] ](TUTORIAL-FAQ.md#why-not-use-native-postgres-functions-to-create-tables):
 * `icflav_id` (the primary key)
 * `icflav_name` (the natural key)